 The modern history of Central Otago Wine is dominated by a few legends: Rolfe Mills in Wanaka, Sue Edwards and Verdun Burgess At Black Ridge near Alexandra, Alan Brady in Gibbston and the Matriarch of Central Otago wines Ann Pinkney in Dalefield (right in the Wakatipu basin itself).

-Nonetheless, despite the success of Feraud it was not until the late 1970s when Ann Pinkney planted her first grapes in Speargrass Flat at her mother’s house that vines made a proper appearance in Central Otago again.
-(The New Zealand Governmental The Department of Agriculture had run some trial plantings in the region throughout the 1960s and early 70s).
+And so, despite the success of Feraud it was not until the late 1970s when Ann Pinkney planted her first grapes at her mother’s house in Speargrass Flat that vines once again made a proper appearance in Central Otago.
+(The New Zealand Governmental, The Department of Agriculture, had run some trial plantings in the region throughout the 1960s and early 70s).

 Joined by winemakers Greg and Rob Hay, Alan went on to produce a very big style of Central Otago Pinot Noir that almost instantly became internationally recognised and respected.
 By the mid-1990s the wine-rush was well underway and between 1996 and 2004 the wineries in Central Otago grew from just 11 to a staggering 75 and today over 100 vineyards grace the region.

 Both Greg and Rob became equally influential in the Central Otago industry with Greg starting the multi-award winning Peregrine Winery and Rob the iconic Chard Farm, a vineyard that has become synonymous with the term vineyards on the edge (referring to the fact that Central Otago and particularly those in and around Gibbston are considered absolutely at the extreme for cold and altitude for the production of quality grapes).